 What are spiders?

-The desert climate in the Phoenix area allows spiders to thrive and be quite active throughout the entire year.
+The desert climate in the Phoenix area allows spiders to remain quite active throughout the entire year.
 Spiders are nocturnal predators that hide during the day and emerge at night to hunt.
-Beneficial out in nature, spiders help reduce populations of nuisance insects.
+Beneficial in nature, spiders help reduce the populations of nuisance insects.
 However, when they decide to move into our homes, they turn from helpful to unwanted.

 Spiders range in size, color, and behaviors, but all adults have two body segments and eight legs.
-Spiders are arachnids, and like all arachnids, spiders lack wings and antennae.
-The five most common species of spiders to live in Arizona yards and homes are listed below:
+Spiders are arachnids, and like all arachnids, they have no wings and antennae.
+The five most common species of spiders to live in Arizona yards and homes are:

 - Daddy longlegs

 Most of the spiders we come across in our yards and homes are harmless to people.
 Spiders usually only bite when provoked.
 As long as you give spiders their space, they are not aggressive and will do their best to stay away from you.
 However, there are dangerous spiders living in Arizona; both the black widow and brown recluse have venom potent enough to trigger negative reactions in people.
 While neither species is typically life-threatening, being bitten by one does produce symptoms that a healthcare provider should take a look at.

 Why do I have a spider problem?

 The reason spiders are on your property is because it provides food, shelter, and water that they and their insect prey can utilize.
 Yards with a lot of vegetation, gardens, and standing water are attractive to insects.
 The more insect activity you have on your property, the more spiders you will see.